OPEC backs biggest oil cut since 2008 crisis, awaits Russia

 “The worst case scenario is an extension,” said an OPEC source when asked what would happen if Russia refused to join a new cut on Friday.

+Brent oil prices LCOc1 rose 0.6% on news of OPEC’s plan to cut but later fell below $51 per barrel on Siluanov’s comments.
+The weakness highlights general uncertainty about the real impact on global oil demand as the virus continues spreading.

-The proposed OPEC cut, if approved, would be towards the top end of market expectations.
-If OPEC+ was to decide to remove an extra 1.5 million bpd from the market, it would bring the group’s overall output reduction to 3.6 million bpd or about 3.6% of global supplies.
+The proposed OPEC cut, if approved, would be well above what the market had expected up until this week.

+If OPEC+ was to decide to remove an extra 1.5 million bpd, it would bring the group’s overall output reduction to 3.6 million bpd or about 3.6% of global supplies.

 The last time OPEC reduced supplies on such a scale was in 2008 when it cut production by a total of 4.2 million bpd to address slower demand because of the global financial crisis.

-This year’s slide in oil prices by about 20% has made it tough for OPEC states to balance their budgets, while Moscow has said it can cope with current prices.

-Russian Energy Minister Alexander Novak returned to Moscow for consultations on Wednesday after this week’s talks in Vienna and will be back in the Austrian capital on Friday for the broader OPEC+ meeting.

-“OPEC+ have little choice but to cut output substantially given the virus related demand losses,” said Gary Ross, founder of Black Gold Investors.
+“OPEC+ have little choice but to cut output substantially given the virus related demand losses,” said Gary Ross, founder of Black Gold Investors, adding that he expected Russia “will join because it is overwhelmingly in their economic interests.”

-“The Saudis have accounted for over half the officially agreed cuts and they will lead the way with additional cuts and the others, including Russia, will join because it is overwhelmingly in their economic interests,” he said.

-Ehsan Khoman from Mitsubishi UFG said that the measures by OPEC combined with stimulus by governments and central banks around the world would help reassure markets.

-Additional reporting by Olesya Astakhova and Shadia Nasralla; Editing by Dmitry Zhdannikov and Edmund Blair
+Additional reporting by Alex Lawler and Olesya Astakhova; Editing by Dmitry Zhdannikov and Edmund Blair